-Emulate.
+GoldenEye Rom.
 Emulators are illegal?
-Emulation GoldenEye on your PC.
+Emulate GoldenEye N64 on your PC.

 First things first.
 The world of emulation is controversial.
 Companies like Nintendo deem emulation an illegal activity.
 Why?
 Because you need a GoldenEye ROM to play on the PC.
-In other words, its the contents of your GoldenEye cartridge.
-Please, before moving forward into the realm of playing GoldenEye on your PC via emulators, please visit the following links.
+In other words, its the contents of your GoldenEye N64 cartridge.
+Please, before moving forward into the realm of playing GoldenEye N64 on your PC via emulators, please visit the following links.
+We can debate the legal issues all day long about GoldenEye rom and how you came to attain it.
+The fact is, our Gameshark pro devices which are connected to our PC, can in fact dump a GoldenEye rom onto our PC.
+There is no downloading of roms in a peer to peer setting.

 1. Nintendo